magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 ### Add a new variation {#add_variation}

-To add a new variation using merging, you should simply use name of test case that you want to merge with.
+To add a new variation using merging, you should simply use the name of a [test case][] that you want to merge with.
 For example, you want to add a new variations from the Magento_ProductVideo module to the `Magento\Catalog\Test\TestCase\Product\UpdateSimpleProductEntityTest` that is placed in the Magento_Catalog module.
-You can create data set in the Magento_ProductVideo module, containing variations you need, and paste test case name that you want to merge with:
+You can create data set in the Magento_ProductVideo module, containing variations you need, and paste the test case name that you want to merge with:

  * Create `<magento2>/dev/tests/functional/tests/app/Magento/ProductVideo/Test/TestCase/Product/UpdateSimpleProductEntityTest.xml` with the following code: